Code-Institute-Submissions/Landfish744-Milestone_Project_1/README.md

 - In github repository , navigate to the settings tab.
 - From the source section drop-down menu , select main branch.
-- Oce the main branch has been selected , the page will automatically refresh with detailed ribbon display to indicate successful deployment.
+- Once the main branch has been selected , the page will automatically refresh with detailed ribbon display to indicate successful deployment.

 # Credits